Roles & Responsibilities

 Be punctual in delivering the review up to the agreed date.

-If you are unable to review within the pre-defined time scale, please communicate immediately with the editor.
+If you are unable to review within the pre-defined time scale please communicate immediately with the editor in charge.

-If you are unable to review due to conflict of interest (full, partial, or potential) please communicate immediately with the editor.
+If you are unable to review due to conflict of interest (full, partial or potential) please communicate immediately with the editor in charge

 Papers (main text without author(s) information) will be reviewed (blind peer-review) by two experts - reviewers.
 The author/s and reviewers must have no conflicts of interest and will respect the confidentiality of the content of the paper and its data.
 The Editorial Board Council and Editor-in-Chief are responsible for final decision.